Your Visit to Star Wars: Galaxy's Edge at Disney Will Go Better if You Know These Things

 If you're paying attention (and you really need to while you're here, because everything was built with intention), you'll sometimes run across little QR codes on the sides of crates and cargo.
 Look closely and you'll see one on the brown, horizontal chest at the bottom left of this image.
 Use the app's Scan function to find out what's inside.
 Or use the Tune function to triangulate the reception of radio transmissions—over time, you'll collect lots of bits of information, ship schematics, and star maps that begin to build a backstory going on behind the scenes.
 At the bottom of the screen, Jobs asks you to go on a mini scavenger hunt (the Map will help) to add more items to your roster.
 Keep building that profile and keep the app open when you do things like riding rides and approaching droids, because as your "reputation" emerges and your portfolio grows, there's the chance that something or someone in Black Spire Outpost will interact with you directly, citing the things you've learned and done.
 (At least, that's what Disney used to say.
 I have yet to actually witness it happening.)

 Dollars don't work in space.
 Here, items are priced in credits.
 Luckily, the exchange rate of U.S. dollars to credits is 1:1 and always will be.
 Vendors still take dollars, of course, and credit cards are swiped at wallet-lightening speed.
 You can use the local currency, though: Batuuan Spira.
-Head into the Droid Depot shop to trade a minimum of $100 for one of these, a weathered-looking metal "credit medallion."
+When Galaxy's Edge frist opened, you could into the Droid Depot shop to trade a minimum of $100 for one of these, a weathered-looking metal "credit medallion."
 In actuality, this token is a gift card that debits purchases from your prepaid account.
 In the unlikely event that you don't blow your mortgage on galactic souvenirs, you can still drain it at any Disney theme park or resort, even on food and drinks.
 Once the token is empty, you can either keep it or reload it with more money.
 That makes this souvenir something of a no-brainer—and a great way to keep kids within a souvenir budget.

 Each of the or "cast members" on staff has been given a backstory, and they don't break character, not even after money changes hands and they ask if you want a "transcription" (receipt).
 Not even when you ask directions to the bathroom ("refresher").
 Asking if you're allegiant to the Resistance or to the First Order is pretty much the "what's your major?" of Black Spire Outpost.